ianksalter/djing-to-dolphins/blog/19_LimitsOfReason20170806.md

 > *“From this paradise that Cantor with us unfolded, we hold our breath in awe; knowing we shall not be expelled.”*

 By the start of the twentieth century, the problems of consistency and completeness of mathematics were coming to the fore.
-Attempts by [Gottlob Frege](https://en.wikipedia.org/wiki/Gottlob_Frege) to provide a formal foundation for mathematics using logic and set theory would be shown to be [inconsistent by Bertrand Russell.](https://en.wikipedia.org/wiki/Russell%27s_paradox) At the [International Congress of Mathematicians](https://en.wikipedia.org/wiki/International_Congress_of_Mathematicians) in Paris in 1900, Hilbert posed [twenty three unsolved problems](https://en.wikipedia.org/wiki/Hilbert%27s_problems).
+Attempts by [Gottlob Frege](https://en.wikipedia.org/wiki/Gottlob_Frege) to provide a formal foundation for mathematics using logic and set theory would be shown to be inconsistent [when Bertrand Russell found a paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox) At the dawn of the 20th century Hilbert posed [twenty three unsolved problems](https://en.wikipedia.org/wiki/Hilbert%27s_problems) at the [International Congress of Mathematicians](https://en.wikipedia.org/wiki/International_Congress_of_Mathematicians) in Paris.
 The second of these was:

 > *Prove the axioms of arithmetic are consistent.*